 The annual La Latina of the Year Award honors a distinguished Latina and serves as recognition for their extraordinary work.
 Acknowledging their lives and accomplishments serves to influence Latina youth in our community.
 Past award recipients have include, in 2018; Izaskun E. Larrañeta, Deputy Director of The Day Newspaper, New London; and in 2017.
 Marianna Salas, MD, Medical Director of the Community Health Center, New London.
 The La Latina of the Year Award is presented at an annual reception.
-The 2019 La Latina Reception will be held on Thursday, June 20.
+The 2019 La Latina Reception will be held in downtown New London at the Crocker House in the Sol Le Witt Foyer on Thursday, September 26, 2019.
 Pre-registration is required:

 La Latina initiatives promote higher education by awarding the La Latina Scholarships to promising Latina youth from New London Public Schools.
 Scholarship recipients are also announced at the annual La Latina Reception.